-V1 is a LOX/Hydrocarbon engine that will leverage DMLS additive manufacturing technology to be primarily constructed out of Inconel 718.
+V1 is a NOX/Ethanol engine that will leverage DMLS additive manufacturing technology to be primarily constructed out of Inconel 718.
 V1 is designed to generate 1,000 lbf (4.4 kN) of thrust and fly on our Phase IV rocket.
-It will use a thermal barrier coating and is intended to give SSS experience with simpler liquid propulsion systems before advancing our technology for future launch vehicles.
+It will use film cooling technology and is intended to give SSS experience with simpler liquid propulsion systems before advancing our technology for future launch vehicles.

-The project is currently approaching final design review and fabrication will begin by Fall 2016, with testing planned for Spring of 2017.
+The project is currently approaching final design review and fabrication began in Fall 2017, with ground testing planned for Spring of 2019.

 Liquid V2 will more than double the thrust capabilities of Liquid V1.
 The engine will feature an electrically driven propulsion cycle, a regeneratively cooled combustion chamber, and thrust vectoring capabilities.
 Preliminary design for V2 will began in Spring 2017.